rmunro/disaster_response_messages/README.md

 ### Machine translation:

 William Lewis, Robert Munro and Stephan Vogel.
 2011.
-Crisis MT: Developing A Cookbook for Machine Translation in Crisis Situations. _Processings of the 6th Annual Workshop on Machine Translation (WMT@EMNLP)_.
+Crisis MT: Developing A Cookbook for Machine Translation in Crisis Situations. _Proceedings of the 6th Annual Workshop on Machine Translation (WMT@EMNLP)_.
 Association for Computational Linguistics.

 ```